DIY Scandinavian Christmas Gnome with Rice (Tomte or Nisse)

 This holiday season, bring this adorable DIY Scandinavian Christmas Gnome with rice body into your home.
 It’s a quick, 30-minute craft and is loved by all!

-How to Make Swedish Tomte (Quickly and Easily)
+How to Make a Tomte (Swedish Tomte)

 Get Secret Gnomes, Tips, & Freebies Delivered!